June 07, 2022 22 min read

 Either!
 It doesn't make a difference either way.
 This is because the HMO will not be digested the way food would be digested.
 HMO makes its way undigested through your body down to the large intestine, where it becomes the food for our bacteria.
 So, feel free to take HMO with or without food.

 People taking HMO capsules typically do so with a glass of water.
 People who take HMO powder can do so with any beverage.
-Joel Greene, the author of The Immunity Code, recommends taking HMOs as part of a smoothie.

 While you do not have to combine HMO prebiotics with probiotics, it can definitely help support gut health.
 This combination, known as a synbiotic, provides both the healthy bacteria our guts need and the fuel for these bacteria to thrive (the prebiotic).